Polilogas/windows-calculator/README.md

 # Windows Calculator Clone

-This repository hosts a Python-based project that aims to recreate the classic functionality of the Windows Calculator.
+This repository hosts a Python-based project that serves as a demonstration of my Python skills.
+The project aims to recreate the classic functionality of the Windows Calculator.
+It's a learning and skill improvement exercise and not intended for commercial use.

 Utilizing the `tkinter` library for the graphical user interface, this calculator offers a simple yet powerful tool for performing a variety of mathematical operations.

 ## Features